 History of Falk Culinair, N.V.

 Falk Culinair, N.V. manufactures only Professional-grade, heirloom quality, handcrafted copper cookware out of their workshop in Wespelaar, Belgium.
+With few exceptions, all of our cookware is constructed of 2.5mm bimetal which consists of 2.3mm of pure copper bonded to a 200 micron austenitic stainless steel plate.
 Please take a few minutes to view a video of the manufacturing process to understand why Falk cookware will last more than a lifetime.

 For over thirty years, Falk Culiniar, N.V. has been manufacturing some of the finest copper cookware in the world out of their workshop in Wespelaar, Belgium.
 All Falk copper cookware comes in Falk's signature brushed finish for easy maintenance and is lined with high-quality stainless steel for superior performance and heat control.
 You will find that Falk cookware is perfectly balanced and thoughtfully designed.
 For the first time in the United States, we are now selling both of Falk's Signature Line and Classical Line.
 The Signature Line is the newest entrant into Falk's product line.
 The vessels of the Signature Line are exactly the same as the Classical Line, but have stainless steel handles for a more modern look.
 The Classical Line continues the heritage of Falk Culinair with its rough-hewn cast iron handles.
 Whichever line you prefer, you can be assured that all Falk Culinair products meet the most demanding chef's standards.
 For more information about Falk Culinair, NV, please click he